CAFECA-IO/auditing_system/README.md

 2.reports.sol

-3.TransactionContract.sol (parser address)
+3.transactionContract.sol (Parser address)

-4.Handlers Contracts (TransactionContract address, parser address)
+4.handlers Contracts (TransactionContract address, Parser address)

-5.Calculating Contracts (TransactionContract address, Parser address , report address)
+5.Calculating Contracts (TransactionContract address, Parser address , Report address)

-6.getTransactionTimeSpan.sol (transaction address, parser address, functioning contracts addresses)
+6.getTransactionTimeSpan.sol (Transaction address, Parser address, calculating contracts addresses(such as E00010001 address and so on))

-7.Router contract(TransactionContract address, getTransactionTimeSpan address )
+7.router.sol contract(TransactionContract address, GetTransactionTimeSpan address )

 ## Operation Flow:
 1. Users start by registering handlers using the registerHandlers function in the `router`, inputting the `TransactionType` (of type `bytes32`) and the `handler’s` address (of type address).